dogkisser/goonto/Readme.md

 **the quit keybind is control + backspace**

-- "spell checking"
-- change cursor
 - ci should really be caching
 - i bet stocktake() crashes if the network connection is dodgy
-- add icons to desktop and start menu
-- ask to run at startup

 | **Feature**         | **Edgeware** | **Goonto** |
 | ------------------- | ------------ | ---------- |